Frank Kempf, Chairman

 Mack joined the Authority in May 2002.
 He served as a non-voting representative for the County of York, until his appointment in April 2003 as a voting member of the Rail Trail Authority.
+He served as the Authority’s vice-chairman from 2011 to 2022.
 Mack brings to the Authority approximately 30 years of experience in management in both the public and private sectors, and he is an avid proponent of rails-to-trails.

-As owner of the Whistle Stop Bike Shop in New Freedom, PA, Ed has seen the Heritage Rail Trail County Park develop from its inception in the early 1990’s.
-He began serving as secretary of the Authority in 1994, and has served on such committees as the Planning Committee, Owners and Operators Committee, Hanover Junction and New Freedom Stations’ Restoration Committee, and Heritage Committee.
+As past owner of the Whistle Stop Bike Shop in New Freedom, PA, Ed has seen the Heritage Rail Trail County Park develop from its inception in the early 1990’s.
+He served as secretary of the Authority from 1994 to 2022, and has served on such committees as the planning committee, owners and operators committee, Hanover Junction and New Freedom Stations’ restoration committee, and heritage committee.
 In addition to being an avid bicyclist, Ed has a keen interest in railroads.
 He is a past Shrewsbury Township supervisor.

 Ann was appointed to the Authority in November 2014.
 She is a registered landscape architect and principal with YSM, a York-based park and recreation planning firm.
 Ann brings to the Authority a wealth of talent, including over twenty-five years experience in both private and public landscape design, feasibility studies, and master plans for park and recreation agencies across Pennsylvania.
 She resides in Hopewell Township, where she serves as chairman of the planning commission.

 Henry served on the Authority since its beginning in 1990 and became its first emeritus member in May 2016.
 His service included chairman of the Owners and Operators Committee and most recently as a member of the Hanover Trolley Trail’s Trail Operations Committee.
 During his active tenure, Henry brought to the Authority a tremendous amount of local railroad knowledge and enthusiasm for converting the County’s Northern Central rail line to a rails-with-trails county park.
-Henry’s other community service includes the Red Lion Historical Society, the local volunteer fire company, and St. Paul UM Church.
-Henry continues to find time for his favorite pastime: riding the rails by motor car.
-Henry resides in Red Lion, PA.
+Henry’s other community service included the Red Lion Historical Society, the local volunteer fire company, and St. Paul UM Church.
+Henry’s favorite pastime was riding the rails by motor car.